exasol/bucketfs-java/doc/user_guide/user_guide.md

 ### Understanding Bucket Contents

 One thing you need to know about buckets objects inside a bucket is that they are not stored in a hierarchical directory structure.
-Instead they are flat files that can have slashes in their names so that it looks like a directory structure at first glance.
+Instead they are flat files that can have slashes or colons in their names so that it looks like a directory structure at first glance.

 Since this internal detail deviates from what users are used to see, the bucket access methods implemented in this project simulate a regular structure.